alussier16/326_project/project2/docs/submission_02.md

 Lastly, we implemented a UI view for the ties page which passes along the user and all of their friends associated from the UserAccount friends ManyToMany field as context.
 This information is used to display the user themself on the ties page template at the top, and iterate through the users friends and render them as part of a table to display all the user's friends and links to their accounts.
 This is so a user can access all their friend's account pages from the ties page.

-***From Spec***
-A design overview of your data model as implemented in Django, [the important URL routes (Vincent)], and the implemented UI views.
-Please provide enough detail to demonstrate your team’s understanding of the material.

 # Problems/Successes